WHEB: WHEB-FM / WPFM / WHEB

 The FM station was authorized for operation on 100.3 MHz.
-Assigned the call letters WHEB-FM, it began broadcasting on January 14, 1964, with a reported 60% duplication of programming of the AM station.
+Assigned the call sign WHEB-FM, it began broadcasting on January 14, 1964, with a reported 60% duplication of programming of the AM station.
 The two stations simulcast a full service middle of the road (MOR) format, and the FM station allowed listeners to continue hearing programming after the AM station signed off for the day.

 At first, WHEB-FM was authorized for an effective radiated power (ERP) of 5,650 watts, significantly less than its later output.
 In 1967 WHEB-FM changed its call sign to WPFM, while continuing to simulcast 750 WHEB most of the day.
 In 1971 the call letters were changed back to WHEB-FM.

 In the early 1980s, WHEB-FM got an ERP boost to 31,000 watts, coupled with its own separate programming, a Top 40 format.
 The station adopted the nickname "The Star Station", and many listeners had a very popular yellow square sticker on their cars with a star in the middle and the call sign under it.
 In one promotion, this sticker could be used to get gas for 25 cents a gallon, causing long lines out onto Route 1.
 The AM station continued its full service MOR sound.
 Within a few years, WHEB-FM switched to an album rock format.
 The AM station, still only a 1,000–watt limited-time station, became a simulcast of WHEB-FM, for several more years.